With river levels already high, Morgan City watching Barry closely

 "With hurricane season approaching and our first storm, it's causing double trouble," said Mayor Boo Grizzaffi.
 "We've got an elevated river and then we have the storm surge of the hurricane."

-Because the water has been up so high for so long, officials are taking extra precautions by closing 23 of 38 flood gates along the river to make sure that possible storm surge doesn't go up the flood wall.
+Because the water has been up so high for so long, officials are taking extra precautions by closing 23 of 38 flood gates along the river to make sure possible storm surge doesn't go up the flood wall.

 "Of course we're protected up to 23 feet.
-It's an inconvenience to our businesses that operate on the unprotected side of the floodwall; so it's a big headache to them and an economic hurt," Grizzaffi said.
+It's an inconvenience to our businesses that operate on the unprotected side of the flood wall; so it's a big headache to them and an economic hurt," Grizzaffi said.

 Lange's Towing is one of those businesses.